indorphins/api/kube/README.md

 ## Deploy Indorphins

 Deploying the application with `kubectl` is simple.
+There are two environments defined `dev.yml` and `prod.yml`.
+Pass in the filename for the environment to deploy.

 ```
 kubectl apply -f ./dev.yml